 Located less than five miles north of Eagle Nest, Elizabethtown was the first incorporated village in New Mexico.
 It was a booming mining community roughly 150 years ago and had short-lived success in copper and gold mining.
-Around 1870, when mining in the area peaked, Elizabethtown had roughly 7,000 residents (depending who was counting), seven saloons, plus multiple dance halls, schools, stores, and churches: all the makings of a bustling metropolis.
+Around 1870, when mining in the area peaked, Elizabethtown had roughly 7,000 residents (depending on who was counting), seven saloons, plus multiple dance halls, schools, stores, and churches: all the makings of a bustling metropolis.

 Unfortunately, E-town (as it was called in the late 19th century) was ill-fated due to lack of water despite having a 40-mile-long aqueduct.
 The winter weather that makes the region such an incredible ski destination now that we have hot cocoa, central heating, and puffy coats was also a major factor in the town’s demise, though not the only unpleasantry with which the locals dealt.

 Elizabethtown had plenty of ups and downs throughout its time and met its ultimate demise in 1903 when a fire ravaged the buildings.
 Today it’s a ghost town in ruins, though its graveyard is still active and impressive, with a view anyone would want to spend eternity gazing out across.